argosopentech/MetalTranslate/README.md

 MetalTranslate downloads and runs a pretrained [CTranslate2](https://github.com/OpenNMT/CTranslate2) translation model and [SentencePiece](https://github.com/google/sentencepiece) tokenizer model to translate locally with C++.

+Metal Translate is designed to be a starter template to do machine translation in C++.
+You will probably need to modify the source code to use MetalTranslate in your own application.

 ## Quickstart
 Tested on Ubuntu 22.04